JinnJarBurger/Simple-Search-Engine/README.md

 "NONE" makes sure it returns all the contents of the database excluding the contents of the input.
 ### Note
 The program takes command line argument for the location of the file/database used (at index 1 -> args[1]), if required the program can be modified to take files directly from the main class by uncommenting the line of code directly below the line "Scanner sc = new Scanner(new File(args[1]))" and mentioning the file path.
+Use java version 13 or greater as the enchanced switch statement used demands it.